 La Bastide de Moustiers*

-While each of the three restaurants maintains Ducasse’s signature style, each has a slightly different focus: The Dorchester offers classic French haute cuisine in modern settings; Plaza Athenee focuses on sustainable fine dining and Le Louis XV serves traditional Ducasse dishes with a Mediterranean influence.
+While each of the two three-star restaurants maintains Ducasse’s signature style, each has a slightly different focus: The Dorchester offers classic French haute cuisine in modern settings, whereas Le Louis XV serves traditional Ducasse dishes with a Mediterranean influence.

 Restaurante Martín Berasategui***